uditdc/capp/README.md

-capp
+CAPP
 ====

-A conference app manager
+A conference app manager written with Python + Django